Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

 Application forms for driving, traffic and vehicle offences are available under Forms to make applications to the court

 It is recommended that you seek legal advice prior to having your traffic matter dealt with by the Court and to assist you in determining whether to plea guilty or not guilty to the traffic offence(s) alleged against you.
 Further information and advice about going to Court in regards to traffic matters is available on the LawAccess website or you can call them on 1300 888 529.

-If you admit that you committed the offence please complete the online Notice of Pleading form available at this link indicating that you wish to plea guilty.
+If you admit that you committed the offence please complete a Notice of Pleading form available on our Forms page indicating that you wish to plea guilty.
 You can include on this form any explanation and mitigating circumstances you wish the Court to consider when determining the penalty to impose.
 The Court can deal with this matter in your absence if you elect on the form for this to occur, and advice of the result will be sent to you (please ensure the court has your up to date contact details).

 PLEADING NOT GUILTY